19 Chrome Extension Business Success Stories (2023)

 Fantôm focuses entirely on paid advertising, I guess you could say that’s the bread and butter, it’s what I’m great at but it’s also what I’m most passionate about.
 There were attempts to enter different service offerings but did not have as much fun doing so.
 Now when clients have the need for other types of marketing, say, email marketing, I point them to one of my trusted partners who are able to execute and over-deliver on such service for them.
 Currently, Fantôm is making roughly $8,600 per month overhead is only a couple of hundred dollars per month, about $300, which go towards tools and software needed in order to provide the best possible results for clients.

-Davis Baer (from Pittsburgh, Pennsylvania, USA) started OneUp over 6 years ago.
+Davis Baer (from Pittsburgh, Pennsylvania, USA) started OneUp about 7 years ago.

 My name is Davis Baer, and I am the co-founder of OneUp, a social media scheduling tool that helps business make more money and automates time-consuming tasks.
 OneUp allows you to schedule Google My Business posts, Facebook posts, Instagram posts, Twitter posts (and schedule Twitter threads), as well as schedule LinkedIn posts.